RamenOsaka/autoban-bot/README.md

 ```bash
 autoban-bot
 ```
-The application will create `config.json` if no file is found, this file stores every server configuration.
+The application will create `config.json` if no file is found when the first config command is sent, this file stores every server configuration.
 If everything goes well, you will see `RamenBot is now running.
 Press CTRL-C to exit.`.

 ## Running as a persistent service with systemd